8Azeryu/SQL-chess/README.md

 **GitHub Repository: SQL**-octave-chess

-**Description:** This repository contains a SQL query analysis of a material assets store.
-It highlights the revenue and sales figures for various regions, categories, and top-selling goods in a variety of ways.
+**Description:** In this repository you will find chess players moves analysed in SQL technology, csv tables of top players and their winning ratio.
 Repository Structure:

 >SQL query/: A directory housing individual SQL files for each aspect of the analysis.